CHLNDDEV/OceanMesh2D/README.md

       Geoscientific Model Development Discussions. https://doi.org/10.5194/gmd-2020-123.

 ```
-In addition, best practice when using software in a scientific publication is to cite the permanent doi corresponding to the version used.
+In addition, best practice when using software in a scientific publication is to cite the permanent doi corresponding to the version used (e.g., for reproducibility).
 All our releases are archived at the following `Zenodo` repository doi [link](https://doi.org/10.5281/zenodo.1341384).
 ```
 Authors (202X).
 CHLNDDEV/OceanMesh2D: OceanMesh2D VX.X.
 Zenodo. https://doi.org/10.5281/zenodo.1341384
 ```